 You might want to turn the volume down towards the end of the clip.
-You have been warned…
+You’ve been warned…

 More Info on Mountain Biking in the Alps

-Guided: Ride the Alps specializes in guided mountain bike holidays in the French and Swiss Alps
+Guided: Ride the Alps specialises in guided mountain bike holidays in the French and Swiss Alps

 Best Time to Go: June to September